No one expects to play chess for the first time, go to a tournament, and win.

 And the same thing happens in almost all disciplines in the world.

-In business there are so many different areas one needs to master to be able to compete at a high level.
+There are so many different areas one needs to master to be able to compete at a high level.

 And probably our competition has much more experience and knowledge than us.